 - Trauma – In my mind the most important reason of all!
 Intact male dogs are the number one trauma victim.
 They not only end up in dog fights, but they nose their way into trouble by escaping the house or jumping fences in the hunt for a girl.
 Unfortunately, many of these wanders end up hit by a car or impounded into a shelter.

 - Behavior: Intact male dogs are more likely to be aggressive to others including both dogs and people.
 Additionally, they are more likely to exhibit such behavior as urine marking.

 - Prostatic Disease including: Abscesses, Infection, Cysts – Occur only in intact males.

 Please, if your dog is to be a pet there is NO valid reason NOT to neuter him or spay her.

-This section was written several years ago and while the ultimate benefits of spaying and neutering remain, good evidence exists that for large breed dogs it is beneficial to wait to alter them until their skeleton is mature.
+This section was written several years ago and we try to learn and change as more information is available, and while the ultimate benefits of spaying and neutering remain, good evidence exists that for large breed dogs it is beneficial to wait to alter them until their skeleton is mature.